Gelato (mixtape)

-Gelato is the fifteenth mixtape by American rapper Young Dolph.
+Gelato is the sixteenth solo mixtape by American rapper Young Dolph.
 The mixtape was released on February 2, 2017, by Paper Route Empire.
 The mixtape features guest appearances from Wiz Khalifa, Migos and Lil Yachty.
 Meanwhile, the production includes Zaytoven, Izze The Producer and Drumma Boy, among others.
 It was supported by one single, "Bagg".

 Singles

 The lead single for the album, "Bagg" was released on January 4, 2017.